 Hawaiian Shoyu Chicken

-This recipe for Hawaiian Shoyu Chicken features chicken braised in a flavorful soy sauce based sauce until it's melt in your mouth tender.
+My recipe for Hawaiian Shoyu Chicken features chicken braised in a flavorful soy sauce based sauce until it's melt in your mouth tender.
+See notes for slow cooker and oven methods.

 Ingredients